-- > Traffic and Parking Subcommittee (subcommittee of Infrastructure Committee)

-- > Appeals Subcommittee (subcommittee of Planning and Strategy Committee)

-- > Chief Executive Performance Review Committee;
+- > Chief Executive Performance Review Committee

-- > District Licensing Committee;
+- > District Licensing Committee

 - > Dog Control Committee

-- > Elected Member Conduct Committee

 - > Governance Subcommittee

 The Mayor is an ex officio member of each standing committee, and Councillors are entitled to attend (but not vote) at any committee meeting for which they are not a member.
 The exception to this is the District Licensing Committee which has powers of a commission of enquiry under the Sale and Supply of Alcohol Act 2012.